Margaret Bridge: 2009–2011

 By the beginning of the 2000s, the bridge was in very bad shape.
-It became life-threatening therefore, its reconstruction became very important.
-The recondition (after the Megyeri Bridge and Szabadság Bridge completion) began 21 August 2009.
+It became life-threatening, therefore its reconstruction became very important.
+The recondition (after the Megyeri Bridge and Szabadság Bridge completion) began on 21 August 2009.
 It was closed to road traffic for at least a year, but trams maintained a partial service over the bridge using temporary track.
 The whole project took more than 20 billion forints and half of the costs were financed from EU funds.
 The restoration was completed in 2011.
 They tried to restore the original appearance of the bridge.
 Instead of reinforced concrete, durable steel was used and new barriers and floodlights were installed.
 The middle lanes were widened, the sidewalk expanded by approx. 2 meters and the bike path completed.

 During the 2011 renovation, human remains were discovered.
 The mostly Jewish remains were victims of the far-right Arrow Cross Party, who briefly governed Hungary from 1944.